 KTP (Knowledge Transfer Partnerships) - one of the UK's largest graduate recruitment programmes.
 A KTP is a three-way project between a graduate, an organisation (often, but not always, an SME) and a university, offering graduates a key role in managing a project central to business development

 speculative applications can be effective, if you have researched the company you are targeting and can demonstrate that you have useful skills and experience to offer them.
 Try online business directories to start identifying possible companies (e.g. www.uksmallbusinessdirectory.co.uk and www.misterwhat.co.uk)

 Note: International students should read the latest information about working in the UK as a graduate, and check out additional information about working in the UK after your studies on our international student pages.

 Vacancies in a smaller company may be advertised at any time, so to give yourself the best chance of being prepared to make a great application:

 check which skills are important to employers and try to address any skills gaps

 get experience of working in a smaller organisation through a Student Internship Bureau internship

 look at current vacancies to get a feel for what kind of jobs are available and to help you focus your search

-make sure your CV is up to date, use the CV guide in the VLE to help you, and book a CV appointment if you would like someone to review it with you.
+make sure your CV is up to date, use the CV resources and CareerSet to help you.